 When an Emergency Planning Committee within an organisation has no emergency management or health and safety qualified personnel, guidance should be provided by appropriate experienced and qualified consultants.
 It doesn’t have to cost an arm and a leg.
 Suppose the committee has put together general objectives and strategies.
 A consultant would only need to spend a day or two reviewing and making sure the emergency plan is on a suitable pathway.

 It may also be advantageous to have them look at the final plan and provide information on potential scenarios designed to test the plan.

 Contingency plan vs emergency response plan

-Both contingency and emergency management plans are important parts of planning for emergencies in a facility.
-Of course the response plan is part of the emergency response and the contingency plan is about recovery from an incident.
+Both contingency and emergency management plans are essential parts of planning for emergencies in a facility.
+Of course, the response plan is part of the emergency response, and the contingency plan is about recovery from an incident.

 Many may have heard of a business continuity plan which could be called a contingency plan.
 It is designed to temporarily get a business operating again after an event that has disrupted the business.
-If done properly it will also provide a pathway to full recovery and normal operations as prior to the adverse event occurring.
+If done correctly, it will also provide a pathway to full recovery and normal operations as before the adverse event occurred.

-This article has probably evolved in comments on the emergency planning for which the evacuation plan is only part of.
-Even so, the emergency evacuation will always evolve from the setting of objectives and strategies.
-Which in turn come from conducting a thorough risk assessment.
-Thus, then leading into recovery and business continuity and a pathway back to normality for an organisation.
-If your organisation would like to discuss planning for emergencies please give us a call at STG Fire Safety training.
+This article has probably evolved into comments on the emergency planning of which the evacuation plan is only part.
+Even so, the emergency evacuation will always evolve from setting objectives and strategies.
+Which in turn comes from conducting a thorough risk assessment.
+This then leads to recovery, business continuity, and a pathway back to normality for an organisation.
+If your organisation would like to discuss planning for emergencies, please call us at STG Fire Safety training.